 You wouldn’t want to buy a cafe, would you?
 Maudie’s Cafe had a couple of generations of history and featured home style cooking by the time Joe first met Maudie Hamilton Wilson.
 Maudie served home cookin to the Austin politicos, families, neighborhoods, and O’Henry students.
 Started in 1954, Maudie’s Cafe was 810 sq ft of yum – serving biscuits and gravy, chicken and dumplings, and cold beers.
 Maudie planned to close down her restaurant as she had become homebound, but as fate would have it, Joe Draker walked into Maudie’s life looking to rent the house next door and walked out with a handshake deal to buy the cafe.
 Turning from homestyle to Tex-Mex in 1993 with the instrumental guidance from Roe and Pete Hernandez along with their brother, Jorge Arredondo, Joe, crew, and the customers have turned Maudie’s Tex-Mex into an Austin Icon, a Tex-Mex family staple serving multiple generations.

-Maudie’s Tex-Mex has been serving up tried and true Tex-Mex for 25 years.
-With seven area locations, our goal is to bring the best of Tex-Mex to a neighborhood near you.
-Hand prepared dishes and fresh-squeezed juices daily, we select natural proteins and organic, local, farm fresh eggs because we take healthy eating to heart alongside flavor and tradition.
+Maudie’s Tex-Mex has been serving up tried and true Tex-Mex for 30 years.
+With six area locations, our goal is to bring the best of Tex-Mex to a neighborhood near you.
+Hand prepared dishes and fresh-squeezed juices daily, we select natural proteins and pasture-raised, local, farm fresh eggs because we take healthy eating to heart alongside flavor and tradition.
 Quintessential Tex-Mex for today’s Austin.